harshbohra21/Boolean-Information-Retrieval-System/README.md

 # Boolean-Information-Retrieval-System

-This assignment's objective was designing and developing Boolean Information Retrieval System.
+The objective was designing and developing Boolean Information Retrieval System.
 This included the following features / preprocessing steps:
 * Stopword Removal
 * Stemming
 * Wildcard Query Handling